ASJvine/tiles/README.md

 * [iPhone6 - 11.2(15C114)] - Safari
 * Android (OS version and browser not checked _to be updated_)

-To do so, a quick manual deploy has been done using [**Netlify**](https://www.netlify.com/), the last version is running at https://musing-lumiere-bc62ed.netlify.com.
+To do so, a first quick manual deploy has been done using [**Netlify**](https://www.netlify.com/) and the Terminal, the last version is running at https://musing-lumiere-bc62ed.netlify.com.

 Such deploy cannot be done using other machines because it requires ssh keys and user permissions.